 4. Decorate bikes

-Whether your family is partaking in a bike parade of sorts or just wants to take a leisurely ride around the neighborhood, patriotically decorated bicycles and tricycles (and strollers!) are always a good idea — and the decorating part is a fun Fourth of July activity for the whole family.
+Hands down, one of the most iconic Fourth of July activities for kids!
+Whether your family is partaking in a bike parade of sorts or you just want to take a leisurely ride around the neighborhood, patriotically decorated bicycles and tricycles (and strollers!) are always a good idea — and the decorating part is a fun Fourth of July activity for the whole family.

 5. Write a letter to somebody who’s serving